 - Total code control only for self-hosted (on-premise) software.
 Cloud-based websites are still in the provider’s ownership.

 - Some functionalities are available via plugins and modules for additional payment.

 - Can be difficult to find really good documentation.

 For example, iimprove.com is created with the phpFox script.
-It is a community for the teachers/ trainers search with networking features.
+It is a community for the teachers/ trainers to search for networking features.

 Another example is also built on phpFox.
-Akron Public School is a website that gives private access and social media functionality for the school alumni.
+Akron Public School is a website that gives private access and social media functionality to the school alumni.